zeyadxk/Certificates-Mailmerge/README.md

 10-Run the applescript in Script Editor.app

---------Please use a test csv file with a small number of entries and your email address to test the script first--------
+-------Please use a test csv file with a small number of entries and your email address to test the script first-------

+# How to contribute

+1-Raise an issue explaining what changes you intend to make and I will contact you there

+2-If the changes are approved, fork the repository and make your changes.

+3-Created a pull request